YunoHost/doc/pages/06.contribute/10.packaging_apps/60.advanced/50.hooks/packaging_apps_hooks.md

 ### post_app_upgrade
 [details summary="<i>Triggered on app upgrade</i>" class="helper-card-subtitle text-muted"]

-This hooks is run at the end of the command `yunohost app upgrade` or equivalent action in webadmin.
+This hook is run at the end of the command `yunohost app upgrade` or equivalent action in webadmin.

 ##### Environment variables